Yan-Oliveira/doc-fao/content/state-preselection-response-templates/admin.rst

 Administrator Interface
 =======================

-After installation of the package a new modul will be available in the *Ticket Settings* group of the administrator interface.
+After installation of the package a new module will be available in the *Ticket Settings* group of the administrator interface.

 .. toctree::
    :maxdepth: 3